tunaSandwich/marketing_ai_agent/brands/goodpods/knowledge/app_features.md

 ## When to Mention Goodpods
 - User asks about organizing podcasts
 - User has a large podcast library
+- User is looking to learn something new
 - User is looking for discovery beyond algorithmic recommendations
 - User mentions switching apps or trying new podcast players
 - User talks about finding shows through friends